Insights and Inspiration

 Although machine learning technology is at a sophisticated level, ML algorithms do have limitations and are not always 100% accurate.

-Neural linguistics in AI
+Neural Linguistics in AI

 Neural Linguistics is a field of study that combines Natural Language Processing and neural networks to enable computers to understand and then generate human language.
 It plays a key role in AI chatbots as it allows them to converse with people in a similar way to how humans would do it.
 It provides the AI with the tools to understand the context, intent, and sentiment behind what a person says, which is important for producing natural-sounding responses.